nus-cs2103/website-base/admin/overview-for-teachers.md

 # ++CS2103/T Overview (Teacher's POV)++

-**The goal of the module is to prepare students for SE internships** (note: most students do their first internship at the end of their second year, before taking any other SE modules).
+**The goal of the course is to prepare students for SE internships** (note: most students do their first internship at the end of their second year, before taking any other SE courses).
 That includes teaching students **basic SE concepts** as well as giving them enough **practice in tools, techniques, and practices used in the industry**.
-This is a CS foundation module, which also can be considered as the entry point to the SE focus area, as most other SE modules have this module in the prerequisite chain.
+This is a CS foundation course, which also can be considered as the entry point to the SE focus area, as most other SE courses have this course in the prerequisite chain.

 <box type="info" seamless>

 **CS2103T vs CS2103:** CS2103T students take CS2101 (Effective Communication for Computing Professionals) at the same time so that they can learn communication skills in the context of the SE project they do in CS2103T.
-CS2103 is for students who have already taken a different communications module (these are mostly cross-faculty students).<br>
+CS2103 is for students who have already taken a different communications course (these are mostly cross-faculty students).<br>
  From our side, we treat both groups of students the same way.
 </box>